quacksouls/lyf/doc/function.md

 Recall from the subsection [I can't decide](decide.md#i-cant-decide) that Friday is Tabby's salmon day.
 Sam wants to create a function that accepts one parameter, i.e. the day of the week.
-The function checks to see whether the given day is Friday and if so then returns `true` to remind Sam to feed salmon to Tabby.
+The function checks to see whether the given day is Friday and, if so, returns `true` to remind Sam to feed salmon to Tabby.
 Here is Sam's script:

 ```js
 /**